MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios.md

 The following files are relevant to apps/extensions that contain no Swift code:

 * **IntuneMAM.framework**: The Intune App SDK framework.
 It is recommended that you link this framework to your app/extensions to enable Intune client application management.
-However some developers may prefer the performance benefits of the static library.
-See the following.
+However, some developers may prefer the performance benefits of the static library.
+See the following:

 * **libIntuneMAM.a**: The Intune App SDK static library.
 Developers may choose to link the static library instead of the framework.
 Because static libraries are embedded directly into the app/extension binary at build time, there are some launch-time performance benefits to using the static library.
 However, integrating it into your app is a more complicated process.
 If your app includes any extensions, linking the static library to the app and extensions will result in a larger app bundle size, as the static library will be embedded into each app/extension binary.
 When using the framework, apps and extensions can share the same Intune SDK binary, resulting in a smaller app size.